chandra1sekar/data-engineering/syllabus/slides.md

       1.3.3 - Explain briefly how Data Engineering is... [question] 1.3.4 - Answer to prededing question [text page]

-              1.3.2 - Sourcing and Ingesting Data
-              1.3.3 - Storing Data
-              1.3.4 - Transforming Data
-              1.3.5 - Querying Data
-              1.3.6 - Understanding and Acting on Data

     1.4 - Events Everywhere
       1.4.1 - Take a moment to think about... [question] 1.4.2 - Device Events [lecture] [TM]